Why isn’t Sodom Destroyed with Water? Or Noah’s Generation with Salt & Fire? Vayera and the Moral Fabric of Society (Chesed & Gevurah)

 Because Midrashim were written to highlight concepts and not to lay down historical fact, I think this Midrash is explaining this generation’s crime on a deeper level, rather than telling us a sneaky way they avoided being arrested.
 The point of the Midrash is that people at this time rationalized thievery.
 Though each bean is not technically a civil crime, as each one can pull out his or her Talmudic thumb and permit it, overall rationalizing thievery and the catastrophic cataclysm that ensues from wide-scale thievery is a huge problem.

-This indeed reflects the attitude of virtually all people who steal, which, throughout rabbinic literature, is rationalized “moreh heter”instructing oneself a permissibility”.
-People who did manual labor thousands of years ago and ate too much food or stole tools steal the 7-WAYS-outlinessame way people steal in an office because, “the company can afford it.”
+This indeed reflects the attitude of virtually all people who steal, which, throughout rabbinic literature, is rationalized “moreh heter” “instructing oneself a permissibility”.
+People who did manual labor thousands of years ago and ate too much food or stole tools steal the same way people steal in an office because, “the company can afford it.”
 People take from family members because they feel the “family owns it.”
 People rob others and explain that they’re a victim of circumstance.
 In our digital age, people commit embezzlement because the way in which value and money is stored is extremely complex and a great opportunity…but they also rationalize that the company owes them for all the hard work they did!
 (Think Enron, etc.).

 The crime of Noah’s generation is a crime of chesed.
-Chesed is often depicted as water in Midrashic literature because chesed is life-givingchesed and has no boundaries-it needs gevurah to give it definition, in line with what we said earlier.
+Chesed is often depicted as water in Midrashic literature because chesed is life-giving and has no boundaries-it needs gevurah to give it definition, in line with what we said earlier.
 Pandemic stealing is heinous because it corrodes the basic fabric of structure in society.
 Each theft seems inconsequential, but, when aggregated, destroys society quite ready.

 Water is the best medium for this crime.
 Water has no boundaries.
 One water drop is innocuous, and several even give life.
 However, when many water drops are aggregated together, they cause massive destruction[2].
 This is why a flood was most appropriate in the times of Noah.
 Man says, “It was just a few beans!” and Gd says, “It was just a few drops of water.”